Health Benefits Of Inversions In Yoga, & How To To Them

 Come out of the pose slowly and see how you feel with the rush of blood to you head.

-This standing forward bend is an excellent pose to improve blood flow to throat and head.
+This standing forward bend is also an excellent pose to improve blood flow to throat and head.
 (See the picture of this inversion pose above).
-Blood flow is also improved to the hypothalamus, pituitary, pineal, thyroid, parathyroid, and thymus gland, as well as the gonads.

 The health of the immune system relies on information from the nervous system and hormonal system (such as these glands).
-Inversions are also a great way to improve circulation throughout the whole body.

-Forward Bending Wide Angle Pose
+Forward Bending Wide Angle pose

-Aim to lengthen the inner arm in order to bring space around your neck and shoulders.
-Four yoga prop options, rest your head on blocks, chair or floor so you can stay longer in the pose, thereby allow you to appreciate how inversions help take the mind inward.
+For yoga prop options, rest your head on blocks, chair or floor so you can stay longer in the pose.
+It thereby allow you to appreciate how inversions help take the mind inward.

 Waterfall pose.
 My favourite of the inversion yoga poses